-The main differences between lingual and traditional braces come down to aesthetics, cost, comfort, and maintenance.
+The main differences between lingual and traditional braces are aesthetics, cost, comfort, and maintenance.
 Depending on your priorities, you may find lingual braces to be more convenient and suitable for your lifestyle.

-The biggest difference between lingual braces and traditional braces is in appearance.
-Because lingual braces are placed behind the teeth, they offer a much more discreet treatment than traditional braces.
+The biggest difference between lingual braces and traditional braces is appearance.
+Because lingual braces are placed behind the teeth, they’re much more discreet than traditional braces.
 So, if you’re most concerned about how braces will look on your teeth, lingual braces could be the perfect option.

 Lingual braces offer one of the most inconspicuous orthodontic treatments available.
 Even clear aligners aren’t completely invisible since they’re still placed over the teeth.
-With lingual braces, most people are unable to detect anything in your mouth, even while talking.
+With lingual braces, most people are unable to detect anything in your mouth, even when you’re talking.

 Lingual braces also make it much easier to keep the front, and most visible teeth free of staining.
-Since there won’t be any wires or brackets getting in the way, it will be easier to maintain a white smile with regular brushing and flossing.
+Since there won’t be any wires or brackets getting in the way, it’s easier to maintain a white smile with regular brushing and flossing.
 Unfortunately though, the placement of the brackets also makes it much harder to clean the back of the teeth.